mlibrary/about-publishing/src/content/features/open-access-publishing-in-asian-studies.md

         button_link: press.umich.edu
       - type: highlight
         text: >-
-          Be sure to follow the Centers and University of Michigan Press on social media.
+          *Follow the Centers and University of Michigan Press on Twitter, Facebook, and YouTube*